kkarpieszuk/wc-price-history/readme.txt

 - When to display minimal price (always or only when the product is on sale)
 - How to count minimal price (the minimal from the moment product went on sale to 30 days before that moment or the minimal price from today to 30 days ago)
 - How many days take into account when calculating minimal price (30 days by default)
+- How to display the price history information

 At the configuration screen you will find additional information how to configure the plugin to be compliant with Omnibus directive (European Commission Directive 98/6/EC Article 6a) and link to legal acts.

 = How to configure plugin to be compliant with Omnibus directive =

+You don't have to do anything special, the default settings are compliant with Omnibus directive!

+However, in case you misconfigured the plugin, here are steps to take to make it compliant again (please note similar suggestions hints you will see on Settings screen):

 1. Go to `WooCommerce` > `Price History` screen
 2. Set `Display on` to `Single product page`